One-to-One Employment Support

 What can we help with?

-We can help you with job searches, completing job applications, improving your CV or creating one from scratch, preparing for job interviews and increasing your confidence after a long period of unemployment
+Our Employment Support Workers are available for appointments in different locations across south Sheffield.
+They provide one-to-one support with job searches, improving a CV or creating one from scratch, completing job applications, preparing for job interviews and increasing your confidence after a long period of unemployment.

 Who can we help?

 We primarily support people facing barriers finding or returning to work.
 We can help if you...

 - Have been unemployed for a year or more.